- Cognigate Advisory Team

 - 3 min read

-The Middle East, particularly the UAE and Saudi Arabia, is positioning itself as a global leader.
-Frost & Sullivan estimates that the GCC smart cities market will reach $2.7 billion by 2026, driven by government investments in AI, IoT, and green infrastructure (Frost & Sullivan).
+Cities around the world are evolving into “smart cities.”
+These urban ecosystems leverage digital technologies to enhance sustainability, efficiency, and the human experience.
+The Middle East, particularly the UAE and Saudi Arabia, is positioning itself as a global leader in this transformation.
+According to Frost & Sullivan, the GCC smart cities market will reach $2.7 billion by 2026, fueled by government investments in AI, IoT, and green infrastructure (Frost & Sullivan).

 Why Smart Cities Matter

-Sustainability: reducing energy consumption and emissions.
+Sustainability: Reducing energy consumption and emissions.

-Efficiency: smarter transport, utilities, and waste management.
+Efficiency: Enhancing transport, utilities, and waste management.

-Experience: creating livable, human-friendly environments.
+Experience: Creating livable, human-friendly environments.

 McKinsey’s research emphasizes: